ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 ### What is this fulfill and reject parameter?

 Those two parameters are callbacks supplied by the Promise library.
-If you are interested, you can have a look at the source codes of Promise constructor to see how it creates the fulfill/reject callback and supplies it to the executor function.
+If you are interested, you can have a look at the source code of the Promise constructor to see how it creates the fulfill/reject callback and supplies it to the executor function.

 Since these two callbacks are supplied by the Promise library, you don't need to implement these two functions, your job is to implement the executor function and call fulfill/reject at a proper time!